Choosing an early childhood education service

 The ECE service or Kōhanga Reo will need to work with you to help your child fit in and thrive.
 They'll want to speak with the team involved in supporting your child, like the early intervention team and any other specialists.
 It is also helpful for you to talk to the staff about specific practical, medical and cultural needs.

 The Education Review Office (ERO) is a government department that reviews ECE services, Kōhanga Reo, schools and kura as part of its work.
 ECE services and Kōhanga Reo are reviewed about every 3 years.

-ERO reports provide information for parents and communities about each service’s strengths and next steps for development.
+ERO reports provide information for parents and/or carers and communities about each service’s strengths and next steps for development.
 The reports cover things like the service's learning environment, processes and procedures, how teachers relate to students, the commitment to bicultural practices and how they support Maori learners, how they review and monitor themselves, and their vision and philosophy.

 The Ministry's special education team has developed a booklet Choosing and Starting at an early childhood education service [PDF, 1.5 MB] to help get your child off to a good start at ECE.